 - Information provided by other companies who’ve obtained your permission to share information about you.

-- Information, uploads and comments you make about the services you use and our related products including the Sky Poker Channel and programmes, including how you access, view, share, contribute to and communicate with them.
+- Information, uploads and comments you make about the services you use and our related products including any Sky Poker programmes, including how you access, view, share, contribute to and communicate with them.

 - IP address (this is a number that identifies a specific network device on the internet and is required for your device to communicate with websites) and location data.